AdisonCavani/distro-grub-themes/README.md

 ## To-do list
 Feature | Status
 ------------ | -------------
-4K & 2K displays support | In dev
+4K & 2K displays support | In the future
-Ultrawide display support | In future dev
+Ultrawide display support | In the future
-Gentoo theme | In dev
-KDE Neon theme | In dev
-Slackware theme | In dev